PhilippTheSurfer/docker-nextcloud_ansible/README.md

 # Testing with [Molecule](https://ansible.readthedocs.io/projects/molecule/)
 ### Building the Docker Image
-Use the Dockerfile in the `roles/deploy` directory to build a testing image.
+Use the Dockerfile in the `BuildDockerTestImage` directory to build a testing image.

 Build the Docker image:
 ```bash